carpentries/workbench-docs/learners/setup.md

 Sadly the devcontainer specification is only fully supported in a small number of IDEs.
 VSCode is recommended in our lessons and it natively supports devcontainers.
-Getting devcontainers to work in other fully open source IDEs like `vscodium` and `zed` are not as simple as to be easy for novices.
+Getting devcontainers to work in other fully open source IDEs like `vscodium` and `zed` are not as simple.

 Therefore we would recommend using VSCode as whilst it is partially open source, it is a reliable and very well supported piece of software.